campbellC/polygnome/README.md

 A `tensorAlgebra` simply allows one to `reduce` tensor products of elements of different algebras.
 If you don't want to actually reduce one of the components then make that the free algebra (the default constructor of an `algebra`).
-Note that mathematically these should really be considered

 For example, the second Koszul space of an algebra A with relations R would be "A | R | A".
 We would never want to `reduce` the middle component of any element